TiffanyObiYU/Intro_To_Github/README.md

 ## Example Github: Class 2 Student

 Here[link here] is a github profile from a previous student that is current on intership.

+## What is Forking?
+Why is it important?